 What is Hyperarousal?

 Hyperarousal is your fight-or-flight response.
 The brain responds to stressors the same way whether they are actually life-threatening or not.
 Hyperarousal often presents itself similarly to anxiety.
 You might experience restlessness, sleeplessness, irritability, and fear.
-Hyperarousal is also a primary symptom of post traumatic stress disorder (PTSD).
+Hyperarousal is also a primary symptom of posttraumatic stress disorder (PTSD).

 When you are in the window of tolerance your brain is working the right amount to maintain stability.
 Hyperarousal means your brain is working far too hard for the stimulus it’s presented.